-- (3) Provide adequate barriers to divide clients. - (q) Plumbing in Acute Crisis Units shall be in working condition to avoid any health threat.
-All toilets, sinks and showers shall be clean and in working order. - (r) There shall be at least one toilet, one sink, and one shower or tub per every eight (8) Acute Crisis Unit beds.
-This means that an Acute Crisis Unit shall have no less than one toilet, one sink, and one shower or tub. - (s) A secure locked storage shall be provided for client valuables when requested. - (t) Separate storage areas are provided and designated for: - (1) Food, kitchen, and eating utensils, - (2) Clean linens, - (3) Soiled linens and soiled cleaning equipment, and - (4) Cleaning supplies and equipment. - (u) When handling soiled linen or other potentially infectious material, Universal Precautions are to be followed and address in the Acute Crisis Unit policies and procedures.
-Hazardous and regulated waste shall be disposed of in accordance with federal requirements. - (v) Poisons, toxic materials and other potentially dangerous items shall be stored in a secured location. - (w) An Acute Crisis Unit is a free-standing facility that is not an adjunct to an existing hospital.
-The Acute Crisis Unit shall not have more than 16 beds.
+(3) Provide adequate barriers to divide clients. (p) Plumbing in Crisis Stabilization Units shall be in working condition to avoid any health threat.
+All toilets, sinks and showers shall be clean and in working order. (q) There shall be at least one toilet, one sink, and one shower or tub per every eight (8) Crisis Stabilization Unit beds.
+This means that a Crisis Stabilization Unit shall have no less than one toilet, one sink, and one shower or tub. (r) A secure locked storage shall be provided for client valuables when requested. (s) Separate storage areas are provided and designated for: (1) Food, kitchen, and eating utensils, (2) Clean linens, (3) Soiled linens and soiled cleaning equipment, and (4) Cleaning supplies and equipment. (t) When handling soiled linen or other potentially infectious material, Universal Precautions are to be followed and address in the Crisis Stabilization Unit policies and procedures.
+Hazardous and regulated waste shall be disposed of in accordance with federal requirements. (u) Poisons, toxic materials and other potentially dangerous items shall be stored in a secured location.

-172.000 Medication clinic, medication monitoring
+Medication clinic, medication monitoring

-- (a) Medication administration; storage and control; and client reactions shall be continuously monitored. - (b) Acute Crisis Units shall assure proper storage and control of medications, immediate response if incorrect or overdoses occur, and have appropriate emergency supplies available if needed. - (1) Written procedures for medication administration shall be available and accessible in all medication storage areas, and available to all staff authorized to administer medications.

-- (2) All medications shall be kept in locked, non-client accessible areas.
-Factors which shall be considered in medication storage are light, moisture, sanitation, temperature, ventilation, and the segregation and safe storage of poisons, external medications, and internal medications. - (3) Telephone numbers of the state poison centers shall be immediately available in all locations where medications are prescribed, or administered, or stored. - (4) An Acute Crisis Unit physician shall supervise the preparation and stock of an emergency kit which shall be readily available, but accessible only to Acute Crisis Unit staff.
+- (a) Medication administration; storage and control; and client reactions shall be continuously monitored. - (b) Crisis Stabilization Units shall assure proper storage and control of medications, immediate response if incorrect or overdoses occur, and have appropriate emergency supplies available if needed. - (1) Written procedures for medication administration shall be available and accessible in all medication storage areas, and available to all staff authorized to administer medications.
+All medications shall be kept in locked, non-client accessible areas.
+Factors which shall be considered in medication storage are light, moisture, sanitation, temperature, ventilation, and the segregation and safe storage of poisons, external medications, and internal medications. - (2) Telephone numbers of the state poison centers shall be immediately available in all locations where medications are prescribed, or administered, or stored. - (3) A Crisis Stabilization Unit physician shall supervise the preparation and stock of an emergency kit which shall be readily available, but accessible only to Crisis Stabilization Unit staff.